 NY Long Term Care Insurance Credit – IT-249

-If you paid premiums for qualified long-term care insurance, you may claim a credit against your personal income tax equal to 20% of the premiums paid during the tax year for the purchase of or for continuing coverage under a qualifying long-term care insurance policy.
-For additional information and qualifications, please see the instructions for Form IT-249.
+Taxpayers who pay premiums for qualified long-term care insurance may claim a credit against their personal income tax.
+The credit is equal to 20% of the premiums paid during the tax year for the purchase of or for continuing coverage under a qualifying long-term care insurance policy.
+For additional information and qualifications, see the instructions for Form IT-249.

 Noncustodial Parent New York State Earned Income Credit (EIC) – IT-209

-- have paid an amount in child support in 2013 at least equal to the amount of current child support you were required to pay by all court orders.
+* have paid an amount in child support in the taxable year at least equal to the amount of current child support you were required to pay by all court orders.

 Real Property Tax Credit – Form IT-214